-A core retail area is identified within the town centre by the Local Development Plan.
-Policy SC2 applies here, the purpose of which is to maintain a quality retail offer at the heart of the town centre and control against a proliferation of Class 2 uses.
-This covers the enclosed mall, adjoining large retail units and Sylvania Way South.
+A core retail area is identified within the town centre by the Local Development Plan 2.
+Policy SC2 aims to maintain a quality retail offer at the heart of the town centre and control against a proliferation of Class 2 uses.
+This covers the enclosed mall, adjoining large retail units and Sylvania Way South

 Table 3 details the number of betting shops and premises offering high interest lending in Clydebank town centre.
-Pay day lending and gambling uses are clustered on Sylvania Way South, where there are 2 betting shops and 3 premises offering high interest lending.
+Pay day lending and gambling uses are clustered on Sylvania Way South, where there are 3 betting shops and 3 premises offering high interest lending.
 There is also an amusement arcade on Sylvania Way South, another within the indoor market on Sylvania Way South and another close-by on Chalmers Street.
 There is another betting shop nearby on Chalmers Street.
-Another premises offering high-interest lending can be found on Sylvania Way.
+Another premises offering high-interest lending can be found on Sylvania Way

 Sylvania Way South is an area where the cluster of betting and pay day lending shops is very noticeable.
-With there also being 3 traditional banks on the street, it is an area where the retail offer is significantly less attractive than elsewhere in the town centre.
 This is particularly significant as it serves as a main gateway to the town centre linking Clydebank rail station and main bus stops on Chalmers Street with the rest of the town centre.